LYK-love/LYK-love.github.io/source/_posts/Univariate-Gaussian-Distributions.md

 # Notations

-In this article we'll use followinng notations interchangeably.
+In this article we'll use following notations interchangeably.

 * The PDF[^1] $f_X(x)$ is often denoted as $p_X(x), $ $f_X\left(x ; \mu, \sigma^2\right)$ or $p_X\left(x ; \mu, \sigma^2\right)$.
 We sometimes also omit the subscript $X$ so that we can write things like $f(x:\mu,\sigma^2)$.